splewis/get5/documentation/docs/getting_started.md

 ### How-to

-There are three distinct ways you can start a scrim.
+There are four distinct ways you can start a scrim:

 1. Using the [`!get5`](#get5-menu) menu and setting [Team Selection Mode](#team-selection-mode) to **Scrim**.
 2. Setting `scrim: true` in any [match configuration](../match_schema#schema).